1 / 5 Stars

 U.S. News evaluated 18 Muni Massachusetts Funds.
 Our list highlights the top-rated funds for long-term investors based on the ratings of leading fund industry researchers.

 The investment seeks a high level of current income, consistent with preservation of capital, that is exempt from federal and Massachusetts personal income taxes.
-The fund normally invests at least 80% of assets in securities of any maturity exempt from federal and Massachusetts personal income taxes.
-It may hold up to 33% of assets in bonds rated as low as BB by S&P or Ba by Moody's or their unrated equivalents.
+The fund invests at least 80% of its net assets, plus amounts borrowed for investment purposes, in securities of any maturity exempt from federal and Massachusetts personal income taxes.
+It may invest up to 33% of its net assets in securities rated as low as BB by S&P or Fitch or Ba by Moody's or their unrated equivalents.
 The fund may buy bonds of any maturity.

 Fees are High compared to funds in the same category.